How to Develop a Website Maintenance Plan in 2022

 Without regularly scheduled maintenance and updates, you run the risk of not only deterring would-be customers, but also getting dinged by search engines and leaving your site vulnerable to security breaches.

-A website maintenance plan is a comprehensive internal document used by your IT department, systems optimizations engineers, and other server-side experts to ensure that your website (and its accompanying servers) are kept up to date, secure and fast.
+A website maintenance plan is a comprehensive internal document used by your IT department, systems optimization engineers and other server-side experts to ensure that your website (and its accompanying servers) are kept up-to-date, secure and fast.
 Simply put, it’s your company’s go-to guide for keeping your website functioning at top performance.

 The document should take a holistic look at your website as it relates to and supports your sales and marketing goals.
 Your tech team and other stakeholders get together to outline the document, setting a timeframe for ongoing review and updates to both the website itself and the website maintenance plan.
 Typically a quarterly review of your website maintenance plan should do the trick, but if there are any significant changes in platforms you use, security issues, brand updates or you work in a high-security industry, a more frequent review schedule may be necessary.